ShunshunL/shunshunl-blog/_posts/2020-04-27-how-promise-works-in-javascript.md

 <br>

-In this case the promise would be resolved right away to "My friend kept their promise".
+In this case, the promise would be resolved right away to "My friend kept their promise".
 Simple right?

 {% highlight javascript %}
   Promise {<resolved>: "My friend kept their promise"}